 You will incur immediate and substantial dilution as a result of this offering.
-After giving effect to the sale by us of units offered in this offering at a public offering price of \$1.15 per unit, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, investors in this offering can expect an immediate dilution of approximately \$0.38 per unit.
+After giving effect to the sale by us of units offered in this offering at an assumed public offering price of \$ per unit, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, investors in this offering can expect an immediate dilution of approximately \$ per share.
 See "Dilution" for a more detailed discussion of the dilution you will incur if you purchase our common stock in the offering.
 In addition, the conversion of shares of Series A Preferred Stock and exercise of the warrants will result in the issuance of additional shares of common stock that will result in significant dilution to holders of our common stock.